 - Pre departure briefing: all volunteers are invited to a group briefing prior to departure.

 - On arrival: volunteers attend a 2-3 day orientation before placements commence.

-	Volunteers in New Zealand, Aotearoa as the Maori call it, are spoilt for choice when it comes to things to do.
+Volunteers in New Zealand are spoilt for choice when it comes to things to do.
 Sheep may outnumber people, but do not be fooled by New Zealand’s sparse population density into thinking that you will have nothing to do during your free time.
 Kiwis are renowned for their warm and outgoing disposition, and the chances are your social calendar will be full in no time.